Travel Agent Tax Deductions 2023

 Supplies

 Along with having a designated space in your home for conducting business, you’ll need office furniture, software, a computer and more.
 These items are also tax-deductible.
 However, they must be used only for business.
 For example, if you use a printer for both home and office, the ink and paper will not be tax-deductible.
+Again, you’ll want to discuss with your tax advisor.

 There have been many changes to every aspect of society over the past few years.
 More and more people are working from home, either as an employee or running their own business.
 As such, the rules around what people who work from home can deduct from their taxes are constantly being adjusted.
-A couple of things to consider when calculating your travel agent tax deductions 2022 are:
+A couple of things to consider when calculating your travel agent tax deductions 2023 include:

 • Qualification: To qualify for the home office tax deduction, you must use the portion of your home you’re claiming exclusively for your business on a regular basis.
 What constitutes “exclusive” and “regular” use is open to interpretation.
 But if you use the space for business a few hours each day and personal activities don’t interfere any more than they would in a normal office building, that will likely meet the IRS’s requirements.